 This year there are six proposals on the agenda.
-Adoption of Proposals 1, 2, 3, 4 and 6 requires the affirmative vote of a majority of ordinary shares represented at the meeting in person or by proxy.
-Adoption of Proposal 5 requires the affirmative vote of at least 75% of ordinary shares represented at the meeting in person or by proxy.
+Adoption of Proposals 1, 2, 3, 4 and 6 requires the affirmative vote of a majority of ordinary shares of the votes cast in person or by proxy.
+Adoption of Proposal 5 requires the affirmative vote of at least 75% of ordinary shares of the votes cast in person or by proxy.